Last Updated on: 13th November 2022, 09:13 pm

 The wind pushes the cold air present in the environment into the grill while the hot air present inside the grill is pushed out.

-The cold air that is pushed into the grill results in a sudden temperature loss.
+The cold air pushed into the grill results in a sudden temperature loss.

 This loss in temperature can affect the effectiveness of grilling.